Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Method

 \subsubsection{Deep Modality Blending Networks (DMBN)}

-DMBN\cite{DMBN} was proposed as a neural action recognition mechanism inspired by the mirror neuron system~\cite{oztop2013mirror}, where the robot's motor patterns were automatically triggered by observing the corresponding actions executed by itself or other robots.
-For this, the robot jointly learns an action across different modalities, such as joint angles and image sequences, and employs multiple encoder and decoder networks, each accounting for a different modality of data.
+DMBN\cite{DMBN} was proposed as a neural action recognition mechanism, where the robot's motor patterns were automatically triggered by observing the corresponding actions executed by itself or other robots.
+The robot jointly learns an action across different modalities, such as joints and images, and employs multiple encoder and decoder networks, each accounting for a different modality.
 The training and inference of DMBN are similar to those of CNP, except that an aggregation operation across modalities is used.
 DMBN can be conditioned on any desired image at any time step, and can generate a motor trajectory consistent with the desired conditioning in parallel, avoiding the accumulation of prediction errors.